Finnoy Travel - Travel Stories and Reviews

 Parking

 Parking in Tromso is expensive.
 Hotels do not have parking areas.
-It is free to park on the street during the night time but finding a free slot takes a lot of time.
-During the daytime, only 1 to 2 hours of parking is allowed and you have to pay a high hourly rate.
+It is free to park on the street at night, but finding a free slot takes a lot of effort.
+Only 1 to 2 hours of parking is allowed during the daytime, and you must pay a high hourly rate.

 The easiest way to park is to drive to a parking tunnel.
 There are two of them in Tromso: Fjellet and Seminaret.
-Overnight parking in a tunnel costs about 10 to 20 euros but the day rate is much higher.
-It's better to leave early morning to save some parking budget.
+Overnight parking in a tunnel costs about 10 to 20 euros, but the day rate is much higher.
+It's better to leave early in the morning to save some parking budget.

 Easypark is a handy app for paying for parking in Tromso.
 You need to pay to a machine in the tunnels before driving out.